kunaakos/panoramicon/README.md

 Couldn't get Panoramical running on modern macOS.
 Everything else works fine!

 ### Linux
-Panoramical does run when installed from Steam, if you can get it running smoothly on your machine (I get sound distorsion).
+Panoramical does run when installed from Steam, if you can get it running smoothly on your machine (I get sound distortion).
 The server and client work perfectly.